RasheedAhmad1/Data_science_portfolio/README.md

 # Data_science_portfolio
-Portfolio of data science projects completed by me for academic, self learning, and hobby purposes.
+This repository contain portfolio of data science projects completed by me for academic, self learning, and hobby purposes.
+The files are presented as Jupyter notebooks.